LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation

 Despite its potential, the LLM-as-a-Judge framework faces several practical limitations that hinder its widespread adoption, primarily due to its \textit{static nature}~\citep{li2024generation,gu2024survey}.
 First, using a \textit{fixed set of test inputs} raises concerns about data contamination~\citep{sainz2023nlp,zhou2023don,oren2023proving}, where the evaluated models may achieve high scores on instances encountered during training.
 Second, \textit{single-turn interactions} fail to thoroughly probe a model's true comprehension~\citep{li2019acute,wang2023mint,kwan2024mt}.
 For instance, the judge model may assess the confined performance of LLMs distant from the use case, be influenced by superficial factors (e.g., favoring longer responses), and exhibit high variance across runs.

 In this study, we propose \textbf{\textsc{LLM-as-an-Interviewer}}, a new paradigm for evaluating LLMs.
 Inspired by human interviews, this approach starts with general questions but dynamically adapts by posing different types of questions based on the model’s responses.
-As shown in Figure~\ref{fig:overview}, the process begins with the interviewer modifying benchmark datasets to generate diverse and challenging initial questions.
-During the interview, the interviewer performs two key functions: (1) providing feedback to help the model refine its responses, and (2) posing follow-up questions on related concepts (e.g., requesting clarification or additional explanations as needed).
-This method uncovers behaviors static benchmarks cannot capture, such as the model’s ability to refine responses through feedback, and provide more detailed explanations upon request.
+As shown in Figure~\ref{fig:overview}, the LLM interviewer plays three key roles: (1) \text{Question Modification}, adapting benchmark datasets to generate diverse and challenging initial interview questions; (2) \text{Providing Feedback}, guiding the model to refine its responses; and (3) \text{Generating Follow-up Questions}, exploring related concepts through clarification requests or additional explanations.
+This dynamic evaluation reveals behaviors that static benchmarks cannot capture, such as the model’s ability to improve through feedback and provide more detailed explanations.